Pix'n Love Publishing : The Archaeologists of Video Games History

 I felt very broken in 2004 when I knew about the break up, again by checking my emails.
 I cried when I read the news and I cried again on august 16th morning when I woke up and read the setlist and reports on the Internet.

 I feel almost as broken up since I took the decision last week not to go to the USA this summer.
 I always fear that a break up (or worst) can happen any time and that I will never see them, althought the musical and health situation for the band is very different now than in 2004.
-I 'd never listened to the Las Vegas 2004 run since this week, and I'm glade to enjoy the music I heared in 2009.
+I'd never listened to the Las Vegas 2004 run since this week, and I'm glade to enjoy the music I heared in 2009.

 By the way, 2009 is the only year during which I listened to every single show played by Phish, at worst 2 days after it was played.
-In 2004, I listened to all of the summer tour by out of order and in the following month, without regularity.
+In 2004, I listened to all of the summer tour but out of order and in the following month, without regularity.
 I started in January to listen to every 2002/2003 shows and even if it's not 1994 or 1998, I'm enjoying it very much.

 By the way, what if all that music was fake ?

-I thought about it from the very beginning when I didn't really know the songs and where to downloads shows.
-I happened to download shows from other band (Cousin Fungus, String Cheese IncidentDave Matthews Band, Greateful Dead, or other jam bands) without noticing at first it wasn't Phish.
+I thought about it from the very beginning when I didn't really know the songs and where to find shows.
+I happened to download concerts from other band (Cousin Fungus, String Cheese IncidentDave Matthews Band, Greateful Dead, or other jam bands) without noticing at first it wasn't Phish.
 I even end up burning CDs and labelling CDs as Phish by mistake.
 At the end of the day, I was still enjoying all this new music, whatever the band was playing.

-The idea came then that even if Phish wasn't really playing this music, I wouldn't care as long as I'm enjoying what I listen to.
+The idea came then that, even if Phish wasn't really playing this music, I wouldn't care as long as I'm enjoying what I listen to.
 I mean Phish's music could be computer generated, the band could fake playing on stage (like lips-synch with instruments), all of their improvised moment could be writen in advance.
 Sure I'd be pissed to have been fooled but, man the music is fucking good !
 That's why I enjoy live DJ sets like Daft Punk's Alive 2007.
-Eveything is written and planed but the music is fun.
+Everything is written and planed but the music is fun.

 That's what's important after all : music.